Subregion Complementarity in AdS/CFT

 The above statement of the AdS/CFT correspondence for subregion is that for any (smeared) bulk local operator $\phi(X)$ on the subregion ($X\in D(M_A)$) there exists the CFT operator $\phi^R(X,\mathcal{O}^\text{CFT})$ supported only in CFT subregion $A$ such that we have

-where all points $X_i$ are in $D(M_A)$ except for the stretched horizon region (neighborhood of the boundary of $D(M_A)$).
-Note that $\phi^R(X,\mathcal{O}^\text{CFT})$ is different from the global HKLL reconstruction of the bulk operator $\phi(X)$ that we denote by $\phi^G(X,\mathcal{O}^\text{CFT})$ whose support is the entire space $S^{d-1}$.
+in the large $N$ limit ($N=\infty$) where all points $X_i$ are in $D(M_A)$ except for the stretched horizon region (neighborhood of the boundary of $D(M_A)$).
+Note that $\phi^R(X,\mathcal{O}^\text{CFT})$ is different from the global HKLL reconstruction of the bulk operator $\phi(X)$ that we denote by $\phi^G(X,\mathcal{O}^\text{CFT})$ whose support is the entire space $S^{d-1}$ (see Fig.~\ref{fig:phiG-phiR}).
+It should be emphasized that \eqref{cfr1} is valid at the leading order of large $N$.
+In other words, the equation is at the level of a (generalized) free theory, where higher-order correlation functions factorize into two-point functions.
 As we stated in the previous subsection, the subregion duality does not hold and thus

-where $\ket{\psi}$ are generic low-energy states.
-Both states in \eqref{phi-neq} are different in the entire space as can be confirmed by looking at the energy distribution as done in the previous section.
+when we include the leading $1/N$ corrections where $\ket{\psi}$ are generic low-energy states, even if we include $1/N$ corrections to the reconstructed operators $\phi^G$ and $\phi^R$.
+Both states in \eqref{phi-neq} are different in the entire space as can be confirmed by looking at the energy distribution, which can be represented as the higher point correlation function, as done in the previous section.
 This means that the ``local'' operator $\phi(X)$ given by the AdS-Rindler HKLL reconstruction is different from the one given by the global HKLL reconstruction as stated in the previous section.
-Thus, the two CFT operators $\phi^G(X_1,\mathcal{O}^\text{CFT})$ and $\phi^R(X_1,\mathcal{O}^\text{CFT})$ describe the same physics in the bulk subregion $M_A$, although they are different.
-This sounds similar to the black hole complementarity \cite{Susskind:1993if} in the sense that there are different descriptions, depending on the observers, for the event in the subregion (the outside of the ``horizon'').
+Thus, the two CFT operators $\phi^G(X_1,\mathcal{O}^\text{CFT})$ and $\phi^R(X_1,\mathcal{O}^\text{CFT})$ describe the same two-point functions in the bulk subregion $M_A$ although they are different in the true finite $N$ theory.
+This sounds similar to the black hole complementarity \cite{Susskind:1993if} in the sense that there are different but consistent descriptions, depending on the observers, for the event in the subregion (the outside of the ``horizon'').
 We call the concept the subregion complementarity.